-Borrowers are finding it increasingly difficult to secure funding from traditional channels so are looking to private lenders to fill the void.
+Borrowers are finding it increasingly difficult to secure funding from traditional channels so are looking to alternative lenders to fill the void.

-When speed is critical to capitalise on an opportunity or to address a challenge, short term finance can make sense.
-With flexible terms and competitive rates, this solution can give borrowers a quick decision, quick settlement and an easy application process.
+When speed is critical to capitalise on an opportunity or to address a challenge, short-term finance makes sense.
+With flexible terms and competitive rates, this solution can give borrowers a quick decision, quick settlement, and an easy application process.

 After an initial in-house assessment, we will let you know the likelihood of your proposal being funded.
-With loan offers generally available within 24 hours.
+With loan offers often available within 24 hours.

-Private lenders offering short term solutions are exit strategy based.
+Alternative lenders offering short-term solutions are exit strategy based.
 We put the focus on you and your collateral.
-With short term lending, you:
+With short-term lending, you:

 - don’t need to provide us with all of your business financials

 - don’t need to have perfect credit history

 - don’t need to have pre-sales on your project